peterloes/SmartAnimalTraps/README.md

 The radio handheld transmitter is able to open and close the shutter by pressing a button.

 Light barrier 1 and light barrier 2 are connected with logic AND.
-Both light barriers needs a falling edge (to 0V) to close the shutter.
+Both light barriers needs a falling edge of the signal to close the shutter.
 Light barrier 1 and light barrier 2 is forbidden to open the shutter.

 Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.